peterngineering/noomxffplayer/README.md

 Then why bother with using a bitrotten and/or deprecated stack?

 Simple:
-*Omxplayer still accels at doing one thing great:*
+*It has been my experience that Omxplayer still accels at doing one thing great:*
 **Displaying mpeg4 streams live with no gui, in hardware (with very little cpu needed).**This on the rpi0(s) is very low power as well,1-2Watts roughly.
    (I have not tried it, but supposibly you can still buy the license/codecs for the rpi0/1/2/3 32bit gpu(s) to do mpeg2 decode in hw as well.)